 The dry Kalahari ecosystem offers an alternative to the lush Lowveld bush seen in the Kruger National Park, and so Madikwe offers some unique and exhilarating safari game viewing and photographic opportunities.

 Aside from the Big 5 species, Madikwe offers the chance to see wild dogs, cheetahs, brown hyenas and large numbers of plains game – and about 360 species of birds.

 The absence of malaria, plus easy access from Johannesburg via road and air, makes Madikwe an excellent choice for family safaris, and some lodges even cater for child-friendly activities.

 The range of accommodation, from luxury to basic, means that there is something for everyone.

 Madikwe is something of a success story for wildlife conservation, local community economic empowerment and private/public enterprise.

-The land and animals are managed by the state, private investors profits from the lodges, and three nearby villages benefit sustainable jobs and skills advancement.
+The land and animals are managed by the state, private investors profit from the lodges, and three nearby villages benefit from sustainable jobs and skills advancement.

 Read what Africa Geographic Travel guest Marc de Chalain had to say about his Madikwe safari:

 “We had been in Madikwe for a couple of days and wow, we had seen so much already!
 We had seen cheetahs on a kill, lions in great light, wild dogs, spotted hyenas, a brown hyena, rhinos, elephants, many bird species and much more.

 And then our excellent guide, Francois presented us with a dilemma: Male lions on a kill, or stake out a brown hyena den in the hope of seeing the cubs?